 Applying the school’s Health and Safety Policy or relevant national guidance and best practice to their own department or area of work and be directly responsible to the Head Teacher for the application of the health and safety procedures and arrangements

 Carrying out regular health and safety risk assessments of the activities for which they are responsible following national guidance and best practice.
+(See section 6.3.5. for further information).

 Ensuring that all staff under their control are familiar with the health and safety arrangements for their area of work